SumiSastri/react-basics-to-hooks/docs/react-docs/advanced-concepts/client-server/api-calls/data-transfer-via-apis.md

 # What is an Application Programming Interface (API)

-Application Programming Interfaces allow a transfer of data (resources) from the client data-layer to servers.
-Servers then transfer this information to downstream backend operations - data validation, data storage, data transformation, etc.
+Application Programming Interfaces allow a transfer of data (resources) from the client data-layer to servers via the service or network-layer.

+In the network-layer, servers then transfer this information to downstream backend operations - data validation, data storage, data transformation, etc. This interaction happens with the help of API-endpoints created in the back-end.

-Data is transported in JavaScript Object Notation`.json` files or .`.xml` files.
+Data is transported in JavaScript Object Notation`.json` files or .`.xml` files from the front-end to the back-end.

 ## Simple Object Access Protocol (SOAP) vs. Representational State Transfer (REST)?